 - Provide the level of service needed by appropriately staffing the matter for resolution

-Today, Honigman operates a local, national and international practice from its Michigan offices in Detroit, Bloomfield Hills, Lansing, Ann Arbor and Kalamazoo and its Illinois office in Chicago with more than 275 attorneys and 350 staff.
-Honigman’s attorneys practice in more than 50 different areas of business law and consistently receive high ratings from their peers and clients.
+Today, Honigman employs over 350 attorneys and 350 staff and operates a local, national, and international practice from its Michigan offices in Detroit, Bloomfield Hills, Lansing, Ann Arbor, Kalamazoo, and Grand Rapids, its Illinois office in Chicago and its office in Washington, DC.
+Honigman’s attorneys practice in more than 60 different areas of business law and consistently receive high ratings from their peers and clients.